-The Commanders Series is the Atlantic Council’s flagship speakers’ forum for senior military and defense leaders.
+The Commanders Series, generously supported by Saab, is the Atlantic Council’s flagship speakers’ forum for senior military and defense leaders.
 The series provides a platform to discuss current strategic issues with an impressive audience drawn from across Washington’s policy community, including think tanks, media, industry, embassies, and the US government.
 In the last year, we have hosted General Joseph F. Dunford, Jr., General John E. Hyten, Admiral John M. Richardson, and Admiral James G. Foggo, III.

 On Twitter?
 Follow @Atlantic Council and @ACScowcroft and use #ACDefense to join the conversation.

 This event is open to press and on the record.

 This event is part of the Atlantic Council’s Commanders Series, generously supported by Saab North America.

 The Future of the Army in Great-Power Competition

 Secretary of the Army